bitcoin/bitcoin/doc/timestamping.md

-Timestamping with Crowncoin
+Timestamping with Crown
 ===========================

-Crowncoin allows to store arbitrary 32-byte hashes into the blockchain, so that existence of the hashed data at a certain point in time can be proven.
+Crown Platform allows to store arbitrary 32-byte hashes into the blockchain, so that existence of the hashed data at a certain point in time can be proven.
 This is done in two (or three, depending on the point of view) steps: